Contents:

 Graduate students maintain their eligibility for Graduate Scholarships and Stipends and Title IV federal aid by meeting the following requirements, which constitute the minimum standards for making Satisfactory Academic Progress:

 • Graduate students must successfully complete at least 50% of their attempted coursework in any given semester.
-Courses in which a student has received grades of incomplete (I), no grade (N), no credit (NC), withdrawal (W), or failure (E) will be calculated as attempted and not completed.
+Courses in which a student has received grades of incomplete (I), withdrawal (W), or failure (E) will be calculated as attempted and not completed.
 Remedial courses are factored in this calculation, while credits transferred from another institution are not.

 • A master’s student may not accumulate six or more credits of C or E over the course of their degree program.
 A doctoral student may not accumulate three or more credits of C or E over the course of their degree program.
 All credits of C earned beyond these limits will not count towards the degree.

 Students who do not maintain SAP may face sanctions as described below.
-Students will be notified in writing should there be any concerns regarding their progress in their program of study and an electronic notation will be put into their academic and financial aid records.
+Students will be notified in writing should there be any concerns regarding their progress in their academic plan and an electronic notation will be put into their academic and financial aid records.
 The Registrar, Financial Aid, the Graduate Office, and the student’s academic advisor will receive copies of any written correspondence regarding Satisfactory Academic Progress.

 05.06.01 Financial Aid Warning

 Graduate students on Financial Aid Warning who do not satisfy the requirements outlined by the Associate Dean of Graduate Studies to remove themselves from warning status within one semester will be placed on Financial Aid Probation.
 A student placed on Financial Aid Probation is ineligible to receive Title IV federal aid, including federal student loans.
-In addition, the students will remain ineligible to receive a Graduate Scholarship and Stipend or represent the Eastman School in non-curricular University-sponsored events.
+In addition, the students will become ineligible to receive a graduate scholarship and stipend or to represent the Eastman School in non-curricular University-sponsored events.

 Students will be notified in writing by the Associate Dean of Graduate Studies of the requirements that must be satisfied in order to remove themselves from Financial Aid Probation status.